 Beyond the fairgrounds, the trail travels along the backyards of suburban Indianapolis through a corridor lined with a ribbon of trees and green space.
 Local artwork placed randomly along this stretch add a unique flavor to this trail, with pieces ranging from bright community murals to a network of pipes painted on the sides of a utility storage building.

-At 111th Street you reach the Monon Center, a new development with a water park, fitness center, skate park and meeting facilities.
+At 111th Street, you reach the Monon Center, a new development with a water park, fitness center, skate park and meeting facilities.
 The trail then cuts through downtown Carmel, where you may want to take a detour to shop along bustling Main Street.
-Carmel's section of the Monon ends at 146th Street.
+The trail continues north through Westfield, where you can directly connect to Midland Trace Trail in Quaker Park.

 To reach the Broad Ripple trailhead from Interstate 70, take Keystone Way north for 5 miles.
 Turn left on Broad Ripple Avenue and travel for 1 mile to Winthrop Avenue and turn right.
 After a quarter mile, turn a left onto 64th Street and then take an immediate right on Cornell Avenue.
 Parking is available all along the right side of the trail.